 - Additional needs.
 What is the school's attitude to those who need extra help and support, whether social, emotional or academic?
-Are there programmes to stretch the gifted, talented and able?
+Are there programmes to stretch the most able?
 What about those with special educational needs and disabilities?
 Does the praise/ discipline system flex to meet individual needs?
 Does it fit with your expectations?

 - Results and value added.
 How well do children do?
 Not just in terms of overall results, but in terms of how far the children have come academically while at the school.
 You can find a school’s Attainment 8 and Progress 8 scores and explanations of what these mean on https://www.compare-school-performance.service.gov.uk/

 - Inspection reports.
-Read the latest inspection report.
+Read the latest Ofsted inspection report.
 What are the headline grades, 'Outstanding', 'Inadequate' or somewhere in between?
 What actions does the report suggest the school should take?
 Ask what they have done.
 Some schools share their school improvement plan with parents - you may even find it on their website.
 This is a good indication of where the focus will be in the coming year(s) and an indication of what they need to do better.
 But don’t judge a school entirely by its Ofsted report: it may have got its Outstanding rating by ticking the right boxes, or a Requires Improvement rating because it didn’t tick a few boxes you don’t care about anyway.
 The date of the Ofsted report could render its findings obsolete too.

 - Games.
 How much of the curriculum is devoted to keeping children fit, active, healthy?
 Do they run teams for all or just the talented few?
 Is there sport for those who find traditional team games tricky?
 Do they play against other schools?
 When?
 Which sports and teams?